‹ Back to New at Amity Blog

 This new online education is gaining prominence with a wider perspective accorded for career readiness.
 DSU, for example, offers electives developed in consultation with leaders in data science, fintech, cybersecurity, etc.

-The future learner will, in addition to possessing a degree, have in his or her possession a skill portfolio relevant to job demands.
+The future of education in the digital age, in addition to possessing a degree, has in his or her possession a skill portfolio relevant to job demands.

 7. Regional Language Content & Accessibility